haotang1995/WorldCoder/README.md

 ```
 pip install -r requirements.txt
 ```
 Note that the codes were implemented with the old numpy, gymnasium, and minigrid.
-They are adapted to e.g., the new `__str__` in numpy >= 2.0.
+They are not adapted to e.g., the new `__str__` in numpy >= 2.0.
 Please check requirements.txt for details.

 ## Run the agent and the experiments
 ```